Cancel anytime

 Industry Overview

-The automotive industry is undergoing a major transformation with the rise of electric vehicles, autonomous driving, and shared mobility.
-Increased regulation and technological advancements fuel competition.
+The automotive industry is undergoing significant disruption with the rise of electric vehicles, autonomous driving technology, and new mobility services.
+It is experiencing supply chain challenges and increasing competition.

 Positioning